 Community Center Coordinator

-Housing and Dining Services is now accepting applications for a Community Center Coordinator.
-The coordinator is an integral member of the team responsible for day-to-day operations and oversight of all community center related initiatives for up to 3 residence hall community centers.
-The coordinator will report to the assistant director over Community Center Operations.
-The coordinator will be responsible for supervision of community center staff within a given area, including community assistants, night community assistants, and front desk assistants.
+The Community Center Coordinator is an integral member of the team responsible for day-to-day operations and oversight of all community center related initiatives for up to 3 community centers.
+You will be responsible for supervision of community center staff within a given area, including community assistants, night community assistants, and front desk assistants.
 This position will also be a direct liaison between Access Services, Occupancy Management, Environmental Services, Facilities, and Summer Conferences.
-This position will require some evening or weekend work, especially to support summer conference operations.
-The coordinator is supervised by the assistant director for residence hall operations and will regularly collaborate with other members of the Residence Life team.
+This role will require some evening or weekend work, especially to support summer conference operations.
+The community center coordinator is supervised by the assistant director for community center operations and will regularly collaborate with other members of the Residence Life team.

 - Oversee 24-hour desk coverage for up to three residence halls, supervising 30+ front-line desk student staff members.

 - Conduct weekly staff meetings for ongoing training, review of policies and procedures, and emphasize customer service best practices.